Quantile Graphical Models: Bayesian Approaches: Some illustrative examples

-In the next example, we consider a sparse $P>n$ scenario.
-We consider the previous setup of Example 2 with $n=100$ and with adding further noise variables $X_{31},\dots,X_{120}$ which are generated from a standard normal distribution.
-Thus, we have $n=100$ and $P=120$.
-The proposed method performs well to detect the true graph as well as provides a sparse solution (see Figure \ref{diag}).
-In Figure \ref{diag}, we also plot the mean residual from the loss function corresponding to the likelihood, with the value of the coefficients as our fitted value from QVB.
-For the residual plot, we consider $P=60$ as well, with setting similar to Example 2 and we use 100 replications.
+Like the previous setup of Example 1(a) with $n=350$ and with adding further noise variables $X_{21},\dots,X_{370}$ which are generated from a standard normal distribution.
+Thus, we have $n=350$ and $P=370$.
+The data is standardized and we use the same setting as of Example 1(a).
+The proposed method performs well to detect the underlying latent structure, as well as provides a sparse solution (see Figure \ref{diag}).